-A new surge of interest has been recently evidenced in implementing MALL to enhance students' learning of grammar.
-Baleghizadeh and Oladrostam (2011) successfully tested the positive effect of using mobile phones for supporting L2 learners' development of verb tenses among a group of Iranian EFL students in large classes.
+A new surge of interest has recently been evidenced in implementing MALL to enhance students' learning of grammar.
+Baleghizadeh and Oladrostam (2011) successfully demonstrated the positive effect of using mobile phones to support the development of verb tenses among L2 learners, specifically among a group of Iranian EFL students in large classes.
 A web-based teaching approach to grammar was adopted by Yusof and Saadon (2012) among university students, yielding promising findings.
 Alami et al. (2014) provided evidence for the impact of using internet materials on secondary school students' grammar learning.
-Likewise, Xin (2014) confirmed that m-learning (e.g., smartphones) is highly effective in learning English grammar; however, some students in his study expressed dissatisfaction with the use of mobile devices as a distractive factor in the classroom and complained about their technical problems.
+Likewise, Xin (2014) confirmed that mlearning (e.g., smartphones) is highly effective in learning English grammar; however, some students in his study expressed dissatisfaction with the use of mobile devices, citing them as a distractive factor in the classroom and complaining about technical problems.
 Recent studies (Mohammadi et al., 2024; Asadi & Taheri, 2024; Asadi et al., 2025) have highlighted the use of technology to learn grammar lessons due to its graphic and visual modes, which increase motivation and willingness to learn.
 Shuib et al. (2015) designed an i-MoL (i.e., Intelligent Mobile Learning Tool) for grammar learning through games and flashcards, thereby fostering learners' development of grammar.
 The intelligent and critical part of i-MoL is its potential to construct content for learning grammar through mobiles compatible with an individual's preferred learning styles.
-More recently, adopting a quasiexperimental design Parsa and Anjomshoa (2022) looked into the effect of MALL on EFL learners' grammar and self-efficacy.
-They traced significant changes in the experimental group's grammatical knowledge after treatment but found no significant difference in the experimental and control groups' self-efficacy scores.
+More recently, adopting a quasi-experimental design, Parsa and Anjomshoa (2022) investigated the effect of MALL on EFL learners' grammar and self-efficacy.
+They observed significant changes in the experimental group's grammatical knowledge after treatment but found no significant difference in the self-efficacy scores between the experimental and control groups.
 A study by Kim et al. (2013) attested to the positive impact of cellphones on students' grammar learning and motivation, while others (Goh, Seet, & Chen, 2012) confirmed their effects on collaboration and interaction between learners and teachers.

 Drawing on the literature, it can be observed that no worthwhile attempt has been made to investigate the potential impact of dictogloss and jigsaw tasks facilitated through mobile devices on the development of conditional sentences in Iranian EFL learners.
-Therefore, the present study was designed to examine whether the integration of dictogloss and jigsaw tasks through Telegram can enhance learners' development of conditional sentences.
+Therefore, the present study was designed to examine whether integrating dictogloss and jigsaw tasks through Telegram can enhance learners' development of conditional sentences.